 Sub auto_open() If Sheets("HomeLoan_EMI").Range("A1").Value = Date Then MsgBox ("Hey!
 You need to pay your EMI today.")
 End Sub

-Step 5: As we know, every IF condition always needed an Else condition.
+Step 5: As we know, every IF condition always needs an Else condition.
 Add an Else condition to this loop.

 Sub auto_open() If Sheets("HomeLoan_EMI").Range("A1").Value = Date Then MsgBox ("Hey!
 You need to pay your EMI today.")
 Else Exit Sub End Sub

-Step 6: Finally, End the IF loop by using statement End IF.
+Step 6: Finally, End the IF loop using the statement End IF.

 Sub auto_open() If Sheets("HomeLoan_EMI").Range("A1").Value = Date Then MsgBox ("Hey!
 You need to pay your EMI today.")
 Else Exit Sub End If End Sub

-Step 7: This is it, now every time you open your worksheet the system will automatically run the above code and see if the date value in cell A1 is your EMI due date or not.
-If the EMI due date equals to the system date, it will show the message as below:
+Step 7: This is it; every time you open your worksheet, the system will automatically run the above code and see if the date value in cell A1 is your EMI due date.
+If the EMI due date equals the system date, it will show the message below:

 VBA Date Function – Example #3

-Suppose I have a list of customers who have a credit card and you want to know who has payment due today.
-So that you can call them and ask them to pay their due immediately by EOD.
+Suppose I have a list of customers who have a credit card, and you want to know who has a payment due today so that you can call them and ask them to pay their due immediately by EOD.